ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Ethereum 1.0 deposit contract

 The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to Ethereum 1.0.
-A deposit contract at address `DEPOSIT_CONTRACT_ADDRESS` is added to Ethereum 1.0 for deposits of ETH to the beacon chain.
+A deposit contract at address `DEPOSIT_ADDRESS` is added to Ethereum 1.0 for deposits of ETH to the beacon chain.
 Validator balances will be withdrawable to the shards in phase 2, i.e. when the EVM2.0 is deployed and the shards have state.

 ### Deposit arguments